maxsteep/Elevator/README.md

 2. **Safety Sensors**: Hardware-integrated sensors for safety and operational feedback.
 3. **Motor Controller**: Analog motor controlled via FPGA-generated PWM signals.
 4. **User Interface**: Basic input for floor selection and emergency controls.

+## Detailed Architecture:
+I developed a safety-driven elevator prototype underpinned by a sophisticated assembly codebase and four hardware interrupts.
+Although the hardware may seem minimal, its operational complexity arises from an interrupt-centric architecture.
+The system remains in a no-operation loop until triggered by either a DE1-SoC push button or a PS/2 keyboard press.
+The interrupt service routine (ISR) analyzes the input and, if the corresponding key matches a valid floor selection (three floors were chosen for optimal balance of functionality and complexity), the elevator motors and safety sensors engage, and a timer begins while the user controls are disabled.

+Safety features suspend device operation whenever a sensor interrupt is raised or the timer expires.
+If a sensor-based interrupt halts the system, only the “safety off” button remains active, enabling completion of the elevator run for the timer’s remaining interval and then restoring normal floor-selection functionality upon arrival.
+This design ensures the system cannot be broken by any sequence or timing of button presses: robust assembly logic governs the enabling and disabling of all signals.

+A VGA display provides real-time feedback, indicating the elevator’s floor and any active safety alerts.
+I intentionally opted for concise, static updates rather than continuous animation, focusing on clarity over unnecessary visual complexity.
+Touch-based LEGO sensors provide reliable safety input, as my experiments with light-based sensors revealed them to be unstable in non-laboratory conditions and therefore unsuited to a robust application.

+I plan to add additional features as time permits, but the fundamental goals—both the original proposal and the revised specification’s added complexity—have already been fully realized.
+Despite minimal and often unclear documentation, along with the intrinsic complexity of managing multiple interrupts, I successfully integrated, validated, and made the system exceptionally tolerant of user error and unexpected inputs.

 ### Block Diagram
 ```text